-The coronavirus, Covid-19, is a true Black Swan which has thrust the world onto a path to an economic collapse of epic proportions.
-In this constantly updated blog we will follow the progress of the crisis.
+The coronavirus, or Covid-19 pandemic is an economic Black Swan which has thrust the world onto a path to an economic collapse of epic proportions.
+In this constantly-updated blog we follow the progress of the crisis.

 In the December 2018 issue of our Q-Review, we outlined the likely scenarios of an approaching global economic collapse.
 But, like most things in life, such a dramatic event is unlikely to proceed in a linear fashion.
 There will be different stages within it.

 In December 2019 we outlined these stages, which are likely five: the onset, counter-attack, flood, calamity and recovery.
 Here, we briefly define the characteristics of each updating them with the recent information.

 In the Q-Review 4/2019, we specified that at the onset, stresses that had been building in the credit markets since the summer of 2019 would explode, shrinking if not eliminating entirely the exits from many parts of that market.

 Downgrades of corporate debt in the U.S. and peripheral sovereign debt in the Eurozone would push large fixed-income investors, including pension funds, into higher-rated bonds, which would in turn lead to large-scale selling of lower-rated bonds, forcing wider spreads and even more selling.